joeweaver/nufebmgr/README.md

 NUFEB (Newcastle University Frontier in Engineering Biology) is an open source tool for 3D agent-based simulation of microbial systems.
 The tool is built on top of the molecular dynamic simulator LAMMPS, and extended with features for microbial modelling.
 As part of this legacy, the inputs to NUFEB are rooted in terms more familiar to molecular dynamics simulations. https://github.com/joeweaver/nufeb-designer nufebmgr is a python package which aims to streamline creating NUFEB inputs by 'speaking in the language of biologists'.
-It allows programmatic genreation of configuration files at a high level of abstraction.
+It allows programmatically generating configuration files at a high level of abstraction.
 It is also used to enable interactive generation via the nufeb-designer GUI application.

 Development was funded by the US NSF Postdoctoral Research Fellowship in Biology Award #2007151.